pkuzyb/larynx_segmentation/README.md

-# Larynx Segmentation for Real-Time Speech MRI
+# Larynx segmentation for mid-sagittal speech production real-time tpeech MRI

 This repository contains data, checkpoints, and code for larynx segmentation in mid-sagittal real-time speech production MRI.

 ---

 ## Dataset
 The dataset consists of JPG-format MRI frames and corresponding JSON-format segmentation annotations.
 ---